jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) in the case of a person who applies to convert an overseas licence or permit to a New Zealand full driver licence, the licence must show the date of issue of that person's first New Zealand driver licence; and
   (c) in the case of a learner licence or restricted licence issued under Part 4 of the Land Transport (Driver Licensing) Rule 1999, the original date of issue of the learner licence or restricted licence must be shown on that licence.
 (4C) Subsection (4B)﻿(c) does not apply if the learner licence or the restricted licence adds a class to an existing licence.
+(5) The agency—
-(5) The Agency must store the photographic image used for each licence until the licence expires.
+  (a) must store the photographic image used for each licence until the licence expires; and (b) may store the photographic image used for each licence after the licence has expired.

 ### 28A Transitional provisions for photographic driver licences
 Despite section 28(1)﻿(g) and (4), the date of issue of a driver licence continues to be shown on an existing licence until that licence is renewed or replaced under Part 12 of the Land Transport (Driver Licensing) Rule 1999.